fleetdm/fleet/handbook/product.md

 The team prioritizes a request when the business perceives it as an immediate priority.
 When this happens, the team sets the request to be estimated or deferred within 5 business days.

-The team puts a request to the side when the business perceives competing priorities are perceives as more pressing in the immediate moment.
+The team puts a request to the side when the business perceives competing priorities as more pressing in the immediate moment.

 #### Why this way?